 Marron Foncé it is

-Scanning turned out to be impossible, due to the deterioration of the paint and the area of the part that has to be flat to scan it, has to be at least the size of a packet of cigarettes.
+The paint shop couldn’t scan the part, due to the deterioration of the paint and the area of the part that has to be flat to scan it, has to be at least the size of a packet of cigarettes.

 I turned to a different paint store and asked if they could make the AC727 “Marron Foncé” color.
 They could!
 I sprayed the sheet metal of the engine cooling in this color.
 Looks good, but not exactly the same color as the original.
 Maybe in 10 years, when I take the engine out again 🙂